microsoft/lisa/docs/run_test/runbook.rst

 When set to True, the value of this variable will be masked in log and other output information.

 Recommend to use secret file or env variable.
-It’s not recommended to specify secret value in runbook directly.
+It's not recommended to specify secret value in runbook directly.

 file